 While the weather is beautiful I’ve been enjoying styling them up with slides and straw hats during the day, while pairing them up with espadrilles and smaller woven bags for (rare) evening occasions.
 We’ve enjoyed a couple of very selective patio dinner and date nights this summer to celebrate special occasions, when I’ve welcomed the opportunity to dress up a bit.
 I love the Black version for summer evenings — I actually wore it to my birthday dinner, where we dined al fresco!

 As we transition into fall, I’m planning to pair them up with either cardigans or loose knits for an added layer of coziness.
 These sweet linen dresses are truly so versatile and will remain a cornerstone in my summer wardrobe for years to come!
-Shop my favourite linen sundresses and coordinating accessories below.
+Shop my favourite linen sundresses below — with updated links for 2021.

 And last but certainly not least is my favourite look we captured for my Summer 2020 Lookbook featuring this absolutely stunning sage green dress (my latest COLOUR CRUSH!) set against a sunlit barley field.
 This set of images is a more recent capture from mid August, once all the crops had transformed from green to golden — and I couldn’t resist popping out to capture them in all their beauty just before harvest!
 It was such an ethereal scene it almost didn’t feel real.